 - Stop feeding kibble: Kibbles require at least 30% carbohydrate to hold them together.
 Carbohydrates fuel harmful bacteria, so a fresh, raw diet is a better option.
 Grains also contain lectins, which irritate the gut.
 If you must feed grains, make sure they’re sprouted grains (but only once your dog’s gut is healed and his allergy symptoms are gone).

 - Stop feeding processed foods: Processed foods contain preservatives, genetically modified ingredients (such as alfalfa, soy, corn and canola oil) and colors that harm the microbiome.

 - Feed your dog organic foods: Organic vegetables will be free of harmful pesticides and organic meats will be free of antibiotics.

 - Avoid anti-nutrients: Many kibbles contain mycotoxins, which are molds that can cause severe gut and autoimmune reactions.
 Peanut butter also contains mycotoxins.

-- Give your dogs probiotics: Help your dog recolonize the friendly bacteria with probiotics.
-These can come from foods such as kefir and fermented foods, and from store-bought probiotics.
+- Give your dogs probiotics: Probiotics for dog skin allergies help your dog recolonize the friendly bacteria in his gut.
+These can come from foods like fermented veggies, and from store-bought probiotics.
 Be careful because many probiotics actually contain allergens that can worsen your dog’s symptoms.
 Avoid dairy based probiotics or those containing Lactobacillus casei, Lactobacillus reuteri, and Lactobacillus bulgaricus.